Altium-Designer-addons/scripts-libraries/Scripts - PCB/CopyDesignatorsToMechLayerPair/README.md

 # CopyDesignatorsToMechLayerPair
-This script can be used to copy component designators to a mechinal layer or a mechanical layer pair.
+This script can be used to create a mechanical layer designator as a copy of the true designator.

-Designators will be the same as in main components, but they will have `.Designator` text, and they will be part of component.
+The new mechanical designator will be set to special string text '.Designator' and be part of the component footprint.

 ## Credits